jetstream-cloud/js2docs/docs/ui/horizon/launch.md

 * On the `Source` screen, make sure the `Select Boot Source` option is `Image`

-    !!! note ""
+    !!! warning ""

-        Please note that it may take 30-60 seconds for that option to appear and to fully populate that list as it pulls the entire image catalog listing anew each time!
+        Please note that it may take several seconds for all the image options to appear and to fully populate that list as horizon pulls the entire image catalog listing over again each time!

 * Type `Featured` in the `Available` box to find the Jetstream Featured images.
-You can also boot one of the images shown in the list if you'd rather do that, but we only guarantee the featured images will work for anyone.
+You can also boot any of `community` or `public` visibility images shown in the list if you'd rather do that, but Jetstream staff have only tested or will support the featured images.
 * Find the image you want to use and click the arrow to the right of its name.
 You'll see it show up under `Allocated` towards the top of the dialog box.
 * Click `Next`.

-    !!! note ""
+    !!! note "Image Visbility"

-        If deploying a non-public image that has been shared to your project from another project, you will need to choose the correct VISIBILITY filter option in the dropdown menu as the list defaults to only public or your own private images.
+        If you are deploying a non-public image that has been shared to your project from another project, you will need to choose the correct VISIBILITY filter option in the dropdown menu as the list defaults to only public or your own private images.

 </br></br>